Are these the best water stocks and ETFs to watch?

 Kurita Water Industries (6370)

 Kurita Water Industries is a Japanese company that manufactures the chemicals needed to treat water.
 Kurita builds, operates and maintains water treatment plants.
 It also sells related products to businesses and the general public.
 While Japan is its main market, where it serves around 20,000 companies, it generates 37% of its revenue overseas.
 It also earns over 80% of sales through services, which is a much higher margin business than other companies on this list.

 Beijing Enterprises Water Group (0371)

 Beijing Enterprises Water Group is a Hong Kong-listed business that provides a full suite of water and environmental services.
 It finances, designs, constructs and operates water facilities in China and overseas, with over 37 plants situated abroad.
 Its international expansion has so far taken it to Portugal, Malaysia, Macao and Singapore.

 China Everbright Water (CEWL)

 China Everbright Water is dual-listed in Hong Kong and Singapore.
 The company was the eighth business to be spun out of the wider Everbright group of companies.
-It provides water, wastewater, engineering and construction services throughout China and currently has 121 facilities on its books.
+It provides water, wastewater, engineering and construction services throughout China and currently has more than 120 facilities on its books.

 China Water Affairs Group (0855)

 China Water Affairs operates facilities that supply water and wastewater services to over 60 cities in China.
-It is openly looking to expand throughout the country through acquisitions and to build up its capabilities so it can be a 'one-stop water water services provider'.
+It’s openly looking to expand throughout the country through acquisitions and to build up its capabilities so it can be a 'one-stop water services provider'.
 Revenue more than trebled between 2013 and 2019.